-- For Part 2, go here: The Website Planning Process – Part 2
+- For Part 2, go here: How To Plan Your Website – What To Do And What Not To Do – Part 2

 Understanding The Website Planning Process – Part 3

-- Step 1 – Define Your Goals
+- Step 1 – Defining Your Goals

-- Step 4 – Your Site’s Audience
+- Step 4 – Define Your Audience

-- Step 5 – Keyword Phrases
+- Step 5 – Key Phrases

-- Step 6 – Defining Web Site Categories
+- Step 6 – Define Site Categories

-(Website Planning Process)
+(The Website Planning Process)

-(Creating your content or blog publishing schedule)
+(Creating your content publishing or blogging schedule)

 Tip #1 – Be Consistent

-Tip #2: Use Content Scheduling Tools
+Tip #2: Content Scheduling Tools

 Spreadsheet-Based Editorial Templates

-- PostType: Record the format of content you will be creating for this item.
+- Type: Record the kind of content you will be creating for this item.
 (See Step 9 below)

 - Offer: What is this specific item of content designed to sell or promote?
 Enter your offer or call-to-action here.